remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 Makes cholesterols.

 * HDL — as ApoA1 protein
-* VLDL — packages excess triglycerides _and_ cholesterol from what it made or food.
-Shipped to the rest if the body.

-VLDL eventually becomes LDL.
+* VLDL — The liver packages excess triglycerides _and_ cholesterol from what it made or food.
+Shipped to the rest of the body.
+As VLDL loses triglycerides, it eventually becomes LDL.

 Has an enzyme HMG CoA reductase.